 Tips on how to battle phone addiction/dependency so you procrastinate lesser

-2. Interrupt your habitual routine: Habits are hard to break because neurons in your brain are used to firing a certain way.
-Once an action is repeated enough, associated neurons become efficient in firing and directing behavior in a certain way.
+2. Interrupt your habitual routine: Habits are hard to break because neurons in your brain fire in a certain way.
+Once an action is repeated enough, associated neurons become efficient in firing and directing behavior – your procrastinatory phone use.
 Higher the repetitions, the more stable those neurons get.
-These neural circuits fire in a predictable way and they fire automatically with almost no external push.
+These neural circuits fire in a predictable way, and they fire automatically with almost no external push.
 You may have little to no awareness about the start of habitual actions.
-However, breaking a habit means changing how associated neurons behave and the only way to do that is to ensure a change in the neural circuit.
+However, breaking a habit means changing how associated neurons behave, and the only way to do that is to ensure a change in the neural circuit.
 You can do that by changing 3 things:

 - The context in which the habit occurs

 - Interrupting the trigger that kick-starts the habit